Home » Blog » Easy Homemade Lavender Soap Recipe (no lye required)

 How to Make Lavender Soap

 The method I have included in this recipe is the easiest way to make soap.
-Rather than make the soap from scratch using lye, we are using melt and pour soap base.
+Rather than mess with caustic lye, we are using melt and pour soap base.

-To create your Lavender Soap, you’ll simply cut the Shea Butter Soap base into pieces and melt in the microwave or over a double-boiler until it is liquid.
+1. To create your homemade lavender soap, you’ll simply cut the soap base into pieces and melt in the microwave or over a double-boiler until it is liquid.
+Take care to microwave in 30 second intervals to ensure you don’t scorch the soap.

-Then you’ll add your essential oils.
-You can also add soap colorant here if you’d like to change the color of your soap base.
+2. Then, you’ll add your essential oils.
+You can also add soap colorant or even body safe glitter here if you’d like to change the color or give some sparkle.

 Homemade Lavender Soap